 "Green screen" backgrounds have been common in movies for decades.
-(Green was typically used for special effect backgrounds in film, and blue in video.)
+(Green was originally used for special effect backgrounds in film, and blue in video.)

 On the left a model with a fan in front of her is made to look as if she is bouncing along on a jet-ski in the ocean.
 The large electric fan provides the "breeze."

 A video recording of the ocean and surrounding scenery taken from the back of a speeding boat is keyed into the green area behind her.

 This results in a realistic scene, and the model doesn't even have to get her hair wet!